Winter's Heart: Chapter 10

 Setting: , Sitting room of Asne, Chesmal, Eldrith and Temaile

 Asne sits together with Chesmal, another of the thirteen Black sisters who fled the Tower with Liandrin, and tries to avoid conversation with her.
 She does not want to be regaled "with tales of her own (Chesmal's) importance," both because she finds it boring and because she is afraid that the Supreme Council might not approve, and so she pretends to be as busy with her embroidery as Chesmal is.

-Someone knocks on the door, and she and Chesmal both embraces the Power and weave a nasty surprise just in case the wrong person comes in.
+Someone knocks on the door, and she and Chesmal both embrace the Power and weave a nasty surprise just in case the wrong person comes in.
 It is, however, only another Black sister, the Brown Eldrith whom Moghedien left in charge when she left them to their own devices even if Chesmal seems to give only cursory notice to that fact.
 Eldrith and the others feel forced to flee from Eldrith's Warder Kennit; he knows she is a murderer, suspects she is Black and is determined to kill her despite the less than comfortable consequences to himself.

 The next to enter is Temaile, and we quickly learn that she is the second person watching the meeting between Elayne, Nynaeve and Egwene as well as that the other three Black sisters are somewhat afraid of her after Moghedien made them watch her breaking down Liandrin.
 Temaile is supposed to defer to Eldrith as well, but instead she is very clearly the leader among the four Blacks.
 Her goal is to take Nynaeve and possibly Elayne in the bargain and use the two of them to gain the protection of one of the Chosen.